 Encoder Decoder Neural Network Simplified, Explained & State Of The Art

-by | Jan 6, 2023 | artificial intelligence, Natural Language Processing
+by | Jan 6, 2023 | Artificial Intelligence, Natural Language Processing

 Encoder, decoder and encoder-decoder transformers are a type of neural network currently at the bleeding edge in NLP.
 This article explains the difference between these architectures and what they are used for.